nkroemer/reliability/README.md

 ### Split-half reliability: Assessing reliability within a single contrast and session

-If you have only data from one fMRI session and are interested in the reliability of one contrast/condition, the toolbox offers the option to split the data.
+If you have only data from one fMRI run/session and are interested in the reliability of one contrast/condition, the toolbox offers the option to split the data.

 1. Click on the 'Split-Half' dialog.
 1. Load your study design.